shopware/shopware/src/Docs/administration/guide--how-to-write-an-administration-module.md

 ```
 *Example of a mixin, in this case for the API endpoint `taxList`*

 State modules are an additional layer on top of the API services which are the place where you can find additional data logic.
-They're taking care of creating drafts for the change set generation, handling deletions of enitity deletions, requesting data using the API services and initializing empty entities.
+They're taking care of creating drafts for the change set generation, handling deletions of entity deletions, requesting data using the API services and initializing empty entities.

 ```js
 import { State } from 'src/core/shopware';